-A predefined research protocol with clearly defined inclusion and exclusion criteria for identification, screening, eligibility, and inclusion (see Fig. 3) was developed by the authors based on PRISMA principles [37].
+The authors developed a predefined research protocol with clearly defined inclusion and exclusion criteria for identification, screening, eligibility, and inclusion (see Fig. 3) based on PRISMA principles [37].
 The predefined protocol was verified by running pilot searches and further adjusted to keep the size of the dataset manageable yet highly representative of the three concepts.